tchoi8/handmadecomputer/RAMcity/readme.md

 ![](https://farm1.staticflickr.com/655/20889869441_19e63ce7cb_o.jpg)

 The parking spaces are made of D-type flip-flops which is a type of digital memory like the SR latch we made earlier.
 This component, however, has an additional input for the clock signal.
 This is a latch that only changes the flip-flop when the clock input sees the rising edge.
 Therefore, if the clock signal is low, or zero, the flip-flop will not accept the new data.
 This delay feature also enables the flip-flop to hold data as long as the clock signal remains high.
-So we can store it in memory and call it up as long as the circuit is connected to the power.   ```[yep. gave a try in minimizing the tech]```
+So we can store it in memory and call it up as long as the circuit is connected to the power.

 ![](https://farm1.staticflickr.com/614/20695978869_4907925e5a_o.jpg)